Why us

 Our personal injury team is here to help.
 Get a free case evaluation.

-Can I sue Amazon directly if the driver was a contractor?
+Can I sue Amazon if the driver worked for a DSP?

-How long does an Amazon accident settlement take?
+How much is an Amazon truck accident settlement worth?

 Practice areas